Timeline of the Fukushima nuclear accident: Thursday, 15 December

 A long-range timetable is announced for the decommissioning of the Fukushima Daiichi reactors.
 The plan is to repair the damaged containment vessels and determine the condition of the melted fuel by the end of 2021, then begin the retrieval of this fuel in 2022.
 The full duration of the schedule is 40 years, with the decommissioning work to be completed by 2052.

 Friday, 16 December

-In a joint statement by TEPCO and the Japan government it is announced that the reactors have achieved a state of cold shutdown.
+In a joint statement by TEPCO and the Japanese Government it is announced that the reactors have achieved a state of cold shutdown.
 Temperatures in the containment vessels were 38.9 degrees Celsius for reactor one, 67.5 degrees for reactor two, and 57.4 degrees for reactor 3.
 This announcement failed to lay to rest substantial concerns arising from TEPCO's inability to directly measure temperatures at the bottoms of the containment vessels, and the fact that the site is too radioactive for visual confirmation of the fuel rods' status.